IanMoroney/Ansible/ansible-elk-playbook/README.md

 This playbook is for setting up version 5.x of the ELK Stack on a remote server.

+Based on the ansible-elk-playbook repo by [Daniel Berman]

 ## Notes and requirements

  - The playbook was built and tested on Ubuntu 16.04 VMs, for ELK versions 5.x